 Mauviel M'Heritage 150C 12 pc set.
 This set from Williams-Sonoma is soooo gorgeous.
 It also contains great pieces, including 10in. and 12in. skillets, 2 good sized sauce pans, and a fancy oval cocette (aka Dutch oven) that's pretty enough to use for serving.
 The bronze handles on these pieces take them over the top.

 All-Clad Copper Core.
 All-Clad Copper Core is beautiful cookware.
-And even though it's better to think of it as really, really nice clad stainless and not a competitor to the "real" copper brands, it's still very nice cookware.
+And though it's better to think of it as really, really nice clad stainless and not as a competitor to the "real" copper brands, it's still very nice cookware.
 It is also induction compatible so it's one of the very few cookware brands that contain copper and can be used on an induction cooktop.

 For more information, see our review All-Clad Copper Core: Is It Worth It?